Martin Newell (musician)

-Martin Newell (born 4 March 1953) is an English singer–songwriter, poet, columnist and author who leads the Cleaners from Venus, a guitar pop band with jangly, upbeat arrangements.
-He is also regarded as a significant figure in the history of cassette culture and DIY music.
+Martin Newell (born 4 March 1953) is an English singer-songwriter, poet, columnist and author.
+He is best known for leading the Cleaners from Venus, which has been a solo project since 1988.
+He is regarded as a significant figure in the history of cassette culture and DIY music.
+In contemporary music culture, he is known as a pioneer of jangle pop.

 Musical career

 1973–1979

 In the summer of 1973, a 20-year-old Newell joined Colchester glam rock cover band Plod as their lead singer, replacing founder member Steve Greenfield.
 Plod was signed to London-based indie label Banjul Records in early 1975, and quickly began recording tracks for an album.
 However, contractual irregularities and financial problems at the label prevented the album from being finished or released, and the band broke up within a few months of being signed.
 In 2003, one track from the sessions ("Neo City") was released on a '70s glam-rock compilation CD titled Velvet Tinmine.
 This track was credited to The Plod, and remains the only officially issued work by the band.

 Newell then joined Gypp, a pop-oriented progressive rock band, as lead singer.
 Gypp also played abroad and became popular in Germany's North Rhine-Westphalia area thanks to their live performances.
 Gypp issued one three-song 7-inch EP in 1978, but their music was out of step with the punk-oriented trends of the UK music scene at the time and the EP received a negative review in the New Musical Express.
 Demoralised, Newell left the band.
 By his own account, he then became a "musical recluse", staying in the studio and creating new songs but not playing live gigs for many years.